 Best Tomatoes for Gazpacho

-For the absolute best results, use home-grown heirloom tomatoes.
-The flavor difference compared to store-bought hothouse varieties is stunning.
+Italian heirloom varieties like San Marzano (sweeter) or Principe Borghese (more acidic) work beautifully.
+For the best results, use homegrown heirloom tomatoes.
+The flavor difference compared to supermarket tomatoes is dramatic.

 How to Serve Gazpacho?